 Foolproof vs. full-proof

-The word is foolproof, meaning impervious to fools.
-Just as a bulletproof vest makes one invulnerable to bullets, a foolproof plan makes something invulnerable to fools.
-Foolproof is one word, without a hyphen (though some publications do include the hyphen—fool-proof).
-Full-proof, a common misspelling, makes no logical sense.
+The adjective foolproof means infallible or, more literally, impervious to the incompetence of fools.
+Just as a bulletproof vest makes one invulnerable to bullets, a foolproof plan is designed to be invulnerable to fools.
+Foolproof is usually one word, without a hyphen (though the hyphenated form, fool-proof, is not uncommon).

 Examples